SuperUMAn-DAO/DAO-Design-Principles/Structure of the SuperUMAn DAO.md

 ## Social Media Team  (Growth and Development Function)
 Embodies the persona of the SuperUMAns on social media handles
 - **Planned, Organic & Support Posts**
-	  Organises the scheduling of posts
+	- Organises the scheduling of posts
 - **Copywriters**
-	  Creates content for the social media team
+	- Creates content for the social media team
 - **Campaigns**
-    Organises social media campaigns,social engagement; interactive and engaging with its platform audience
+	- Organises social media campaigns,social engagement; interactive and engaging with its platform audience

 ## Onboarding Team
 Recruits new members to the DAO and helps them get up to speed
 - **Member Recruitment**
-	  Identifies and recruits new members
+	- Identifies and recruits new members
 - **New Recruits**
-	  Trains up new recruits
+	- Trains up new recruits

 ## Ambassadors Team
 Responsible for outreach work with other DAOs, internal, dedicated to integrations on the front lines, committed to the SuperUMAn DAO as well as other communities.
 - **Embedded Ambassadors**
-	  Ambassadors that are closely linked to other DAOs and are primary point of contact; this team would include Honorary DAOplomats
+	- Ambassadors that are closely linked to other DAOs and are primary point of contact; this team would include Honorary DAOplomats.
 - **Support Ambassadors**
-	  Ambassadors that are familiar with a range of products and can technically support their use.
+	- Ambassadors that are familiar with a range of products and can technically support their use.
 - **Scouting and Outreach Ambassadors**
-	  Responsible for lead generation and identifying needs of targets.
+	- Responsible for lead generation and identifying needs of targets.

 ## Content Team (function of Growth and Development)
 Responsible for developing content and developing more streams of content as required.
 - **Content production**
-	  Responsible for producing content for the DAO
+	- Responsible for producing content for the DAO.
 - **Brand Champions**
-	  Responsible for overseeing adherence to brand standards
+	- Responsible for overseeing adherence to brand standards.

 ## Treasury Management Team
-Responsible accounting, budget forecasting and money management
+Responsible accounting, budget forecasting and money management.
 - **Budgeting, Grants and Bounties**
-    Responsible for setting budgets as well as evaluating bounty programmes and grants applications.
+	- Responsible for setting budgets as well as evaluating bounty programmes and grants applications.
 - **Reporting**
-    Responsible for tracking expenses.
+	- Responsible for tracking expenses.
 - **Diversification & Investments**
-    Responsible for planning and execution of diversification and investment strategies for the DAO.
+	- Responsible for planning and execution of diversification and investment strategies for the DAO.

 ## Governance Team
 Responsible for managing the governance process.
 - **Process Management**
-	  Responsible for managing governance proposal process incl.
-Onchain proposals
+	- Responsible for managing governance proposal process incl.
+Onchain proposals.
 - **Treasury Liaison**
-	  Responsible for budget tracking and financial implications of proposals.
+	- Responsible for budget tracking and financial implications of proposals.
 - **Protocol Voting Team**
-	  Responsible for utilising treasury protocol tokens for voting in respective protocols.
+	- Responsible for utilising treasury protocol tokens for voting in respective protocols.

 ## Research and Products Team
 Responsible for research and building its own products in conjunction with UMA tools in conjunction with ambassadors.
 - **Evaluation and Testing**
-	  Gathering feedback and user integration testing, including security considerations
+	- Gathering feedback and user integration testing, including security considerations.
 - **Product Development**
-	  Developing new products including financial and retail products.
+	- Developing new products including financial and retail products.